empathic-ai/altimit/README.md

 <i>The logical symbol ∀ is used to represent universal quantification in predicate logic, where it is typically read as "for all".</i>

-Unlike some [other](https://docs.omniverse.nvidia.com/prod_kit/common/NVIDIA_Omniverse_License_Agreement.html) Metaverse frameworks, Altimit is entirely free and open source under the MIT License.
+Unlike [current](https://docs.omniverse.nvidia.com/prod_kit/common/NVIDIA_Omniverse_License_Agreement.html) Metaverse frameworks, Altimit is entirely free and open source under the MIT License.
 Anyone is welcome to use and contribute to the framework.
 The goal of this project is to create a super accessible and useful Metaverse framework for developers and end-users.
 Let's make the future connected, and let's make it beautiful.

 ## Compatibility / Plugins